As my husband observed, being a mom means taking care of everyone else while you’re sick.

 I hope no one reading this catches the crud that’s going around.
-But if you find yourself perched over the toilet or sweating your brains out in bed and needing to take care of a little one, here are a few tips I learned the hard way.
+But if you find yourself perched over the toilet or sweating your brains out in bed and needing to take care of a little one, here are a few tips I learned for when moms get sick.

 How to survive being sick while being a mom